jitterapp/backend/README.md

 - sequelize (ORM for maintaining database functions for mysql DB)
 - mysql
 - cross-env (makes it so you can have a single command without worrying about setting or using the environment variable properly)
-- config (lets you define a set of default parameters, and extend them for different deployment environments)
+- dotenv (lets you define a set of environment variables)
 - express-validator (validations)
 - nodemailer (email verofication)
 - jest-watch-typeahead (helps with finding tests)